 He wanted to reach out to her so he could hold her to him when she tried to pull away and leave him but his arms were like lead weights.
 His heart raced and his throat went dry.
 He was going to lose her, please don't let me lose her.
 “This isn't about anything that happened since I moved out.
 Beth, that night after I saw you with Ryan, there was something I didn't tell you.
 I went to Chameleon and talked to Melinda, that part is true, I was there but not all night."
 He drew a breath; this was it, the final cutting words.
 "I went to Millwood, to Gemma Wilson's place.
-I slept with her."
+You were there when Ryan nailed me to the wall and I don't know, don't even remember what I did or how I got there, but I think I slept with her.
+Maybe."

 "No, God no!
 I was angry at her, at you, at Ryan.
 I never intended to fuck her it just happened!
 I thought I'd lost you and I wasn't thinking straight.
 Shit Beth I wasn't thinking at all."
 Coop rubbed his forehead before continuing.
 "She came to see me last night at the hotel to tell me she's pregnant.
 She thinks it's mine but baby she's going to have to prove it before I'll believe it.
 I'm sorry I didn't tell you that night.
 I'm asking you to forgive me, please."